keras-team/keras-hub/ROADMAP.md

 We are looking to develop simple, modular components that make it easy to build end-to-end workflows for each of these tasks.

-Currently projects in this area include:
+Currently, projects in this area include:

 - Utilities for generating sequences of text using greedy or beam search.
 - Metrics for evaluating the quality of generated sequences, such a ROUGE and